-The following graphs highlight the routes which relate to the proposed CBC in detail to show how the modelled cumulative profile of time in seconds against distance travelled compares to the observed along the journey route.
-The key journey time routes are 5 and 6 and the graphs for this are shown below for the AM peak period.
+The following graphs highlight the routes which relate to the Proposed CBC in detail to show how the modelled cumulative profile of time in seconds against distance travelled compares to the observed along the journey route.
+The key journey time route is 6 and the graphs for this are shown below for the AM period.